br-automation-com/AS-NET/README.md

 <a name="Introduction"></a>
 ## Introduction
 This is a sample project for mounting a network share on a B&R PLC.
+The task creates a file device with the name "NET_DEVICE".
+This device name can the be used with all libraries that support files devices, e.x.
+FileIO.

 ![](Logical/mappView/Resources/Media/screenshot_main.png)